RQC-HU/sum_dirac_dfcoef/README.md

   This option is useful when you want to use the result of this program as input to dcaspt2_input_generator.
   This option is equivalent to set -c/--compress and not set -p/--positronic and --no-scf options.

+- -j [PARALLEL], --parallel [PARALLEL]

+  Number of parallel processes.
+  Default: 1 (single process).
+  If you set -j option without argument, the number of parallel processes is set to the number of CPU cores(=os.cpu_count()).

 - -c, --compress

   Compress output.
 Display all coefficients on one line for each MO.